jgblanc/quantifying-susceptibility-PGS.github.io/docs/02-uncorrected-susceptibility.md

 $$\mathbb{E}\!\left[\hat{H} \mid \sigma_f^2 = 0\right] \approx \frac{1}{L} + \rho,$$

 where $\rho$ is the average squared correlation between sites.
 With our LD-pruned SNP set we assume $\rho \ll 1/L$, so the **theoretical limit of detection is $\approx 1/L$**.
-This value is the dashed reference line in the susceptibility figures, and it is the null mean used in the significance test below.
+This value is the dashed reference line in the susceptibility figures and the null mean used in the significance test.

 ### Block jackknife